 Educational Undergrad Medical School - Ponteland and Throckley Surgeries

 How do I apply?

-An email will sent to all trainees during Autumn time to inform you that applications are open for a 4 week period.
+An email will sent to all doctors in GP training during Autumn time to inform you that applications are open for a 4 week period.